ohadbre/GettingCleaningData/README.md

 * FrequencySignalBodyBodyGyroJerkMagnitude-mean()
 * FrequencySignalBodyBodyGyroJerkMagnitude-std()

-As the last step of the project, I aggregated the data for each subject and activity based on the average of each feature
+As the last step of the project, I aggregated the data for each subject and activity based on the average of each feature.